bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 Temperature itself is an incredibly useful parameter as so many other ocean properties and phenomena rely on or are impacted by it.
 For example, temperature plays a role in how much gas (such as oxygen) seawater can hold, which in turn impacts productivity of fisheries along the Oregon coast.
 Similar to factors such as food availability, water movement, and predation; temperature also influences the growth rate, welfare, and reproductive potential of many organisms.
 Temperate is also one of the major factors that influences the density of seawater, which in turn plays a role in global water circulation.
 By monitoring ocean temperature over space and time, scientists are able to come up with connections between temperature and other aspects of the ocean.

-Conductivity by itself isn't a particularly useful parameter, but when combined with temperature and pressure through an empirical calculation, it allows one determine the salinity of the water.
+Conductivity by itself isn't a particularly useful, but when combined with temperature and pressure through an empirical calculation, it allows one determine the salinity of the water.
 Salinity is essentially the concentration of dissolved salts and also plays a role in determining density.
 Saltier water is more dense than fresher water (assuming the temperature is the same for both).

 In a two dimensional world (think latitude and longitude), the temperature and salinity of the surface ocean varies with location and time.
 In the Arctic, near Greenland, it is cold enough for sea ice to form.
 As the ice forms, the salinity of the water increases because the saltiness has no where to go, as a result, a mass of saltier, denser water begins to sink to the bottom of the ocean.
-Salinity and temperature also vary with depth!
+This water then begins a long journey to the Eastern Pacific, changing in temperature and salinity every so slightly.
+These values also vary with depth!

 The true depth of the ocean is difficult to measure.
-The average depth of the ocean is 4000m and the deepest part is roughly 11000m.
+The average depth of the ocean is 4000m and the deepest part is just under 11000m.
 That would be a long tape measure!
 Scientists have come up with a variety of methods for determining water depth, including sonar measurements, satellite altimetery, and pressure readings.
-The CTD uses pressure to determine water depth, which is
+The CTD uses pressure to determine water depth, which is easily calculated through an empirical formula.

+The CTD is the workhorse tool of oceanography.
+By building your own, I hope that you can gain an appreciation for the data, how it is collected, and what it tells us about our oceans.

 ### Before You Get Started

+This guide is intended to be used by students at Toledo High School and includes concepts and procedures to reflect that.

+This guide was designed so that you can build the CTDizzle with little to no experience with programming or tools.
+If you are confused on a topic, or require additional information, please do not hesitate to contact the author.

 There are likely cheaper and/or better sensor options out there.
-This guide only works for parts listed in the Parts_List.
-It is your responsibility to ensure that all parts are compatible with your setup.
-This build guide also assumes that you are running everything off of Windows.
+This guide only covers the parts outlined in the parts list.
+If you decide to use different sensors or parts, it is your responsibility to ensure that all parts are compatible with your setup.

+It should be noted that this guide assumes that you are running everything through Windows.
+As such, there is no Linux or mac OS support for the MATLAB and R processing scripts at this time.
+Please make sure that you are able to find an equivalent program for the steps that use third-party programs.

-## The CTDizzle Mk3
+## The CTDizzle Mk4

 This is the fourth rendition of the CTDizzle.
 Its construction is a little different than the original CTD, as it uses some different sensor and parts.
 It costs about 700 USD to construct and doesn't require any tools that can't be easily found at your local hardware store.
 If you have all the parts and tools on hand, you should be able to build it in a weekend!

 ### Specifications
 * Max Depth: 130m